cloudfoundry/uaa/gatling/README.md

 ### Running with `sbt`

-Install `sbt` version 0.11.3 as described in [the project wiki](https://github.com/harrah/xsbt/wiki/Getting-Started-Setup).
+Install `sbt` version 0.12 as described in [the bt website](http://www.scala-sbt.org/release/docs/Getting-Started/Setup).
 The gatling directory is also an `sbt` project and includes a custom gatling plugin.
 You don't need to download the gatling bundle in this case.
 The required jars will be downloaded by `sbt`.